pedrodib/pedrodib/README.md

 ### Hello there 👋, ~~General Kenobi~~ I'm Pedro Dib

-#### Brazillian Back-End Developer and House Music Lover!
+#### Brazilian Back-End Developer 🎧⚡️ Rock & Electronic Music Lover!
-Currently I'm a System Specialist at [Locaweb](https://github.com/locaweb) (One of the biggest Tech Companies in Brazil), working with a lot of data!
+Currently I'm a Tech Lead at [Locaweb](https://github.com/locaweb) (One of the biggest Tech Companies in Brazil), working extensively with large-scale systems!

-Skills: PHP / MYSQL / JAVA / SPARK / SPRINGBOOT / MONGODB / SOLR / ELASTICSEARCH / KAFKA
+### About Me
+I am passionate about building scalable backend systems and exploring the latest trends in Generative AI.
+When I'm not coding, I enjoy listening to electronic and rock music, and indulging in Star Wars marathons.

+**Skills:**
+- Java
+- PHP
+- Spring Boot
+- Apache Spark
+- MongoDB
+- MySQL
+- Elasticsearch
+- Solr
+- Kafka

 - 💬 Ask me about my experiences working with a lot of data
 - 📫 How to reach me: :point_left: Try here on the side
-- :video_game:: Fun fact¹: [I'm Global Rank in CSGO](https://csgostats.gg/player/76561198121209165) ~~Maybe not at the moment~~
+- 🎮 Fun fact #1: Global Rank in [CS:GO](https://csgostats.gg/player/76561198121209165) — well, maybe not right now!
-- :milky_way:: Fun fact²: I'm a Star Wars Lover
+- :milky_way:: Fun fact #2: I'm a Star Wars Lover

 [![linkeind][linkedin_badge]](https://www.linkedin.com/in/pedro-dib)